 Graduate study in human nutrition is offered on both a full-time and part-time basis.
 All required courses are taught in the evening.

-Students have the option to complete a thesis with the guidance of a research mentor.
-Students who do not complete a thesis are required to pass a written comprehensive exam at the end of their first year in the program.
-Successful completion of the written comprehensive exam or successful defense of the thesis is required to graduate from the program.
+- MS/NS: Students in the Nutrition Sciences track are required to complete a research thesis with the guidance of a research mentor.
+Successful defense of the thesis is required to graduate from the program.

 What you'll learn